Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Introduction

 Stellar populations in the MW allow us to examine the structure, kinematics, and chemistry of the Galaxy as a function of time \citep{freeman2002, bland-hawthorn2016}, which acts as a probe of the formation of disc galaxies more generally.
 These efforts have revealed several notable stellar populations.
 For instance, \textit{Gaia} observations of abundant anisotropic halo stars near the Solar neighbourhood has confirmed earlier signs that the MW underwent an important merger event some 10\,Gyr ago \citep[e.g.][]{chiba2000, freeman2002, brook2004, meza2005}.
 This merger event is more commonly known as the Gaia-Sausage-Enceladus (GSE), and must have had a number of important implications for the later evolution of the MW \citep{belokurov2018, helmi2018}.

 Another example is the \textit{Splash} \citep{dimatteo2019, belokurov2020}, believed to represent ancient disc stars that were kicked-up into the halo due to the impact of the GSE\footnote{Although, the \textit{Splash} has other plausible formation channels that do not require a merger interaction \citep[e.g.][]{amarante2020b}.}.
 This validated earlier predictions that such populations should arise through interactions with satellites \citep[see][]{villalobos2008, zolotov2010, purcell2010}.
 One other population is \textit{Eos}, provisionally identified through Gaussian Mixture Model decomposition of local stars in \citet{myeong2022}.
-This population, with intermediate chemistry between that expected for \textit{in-situ} and accreted stars, was anticipated to have formed from the gas donated by the GSE.
+This population, with intermediate chemistry between that expected for \textit{in-situ} and accreted stars, has been proposed to originate from gas donated by the GSE, among other possibilities.

 Then there is \textit{Aurora}, an \textit{in-situ}, spheroidal and metal-poor population that formed in the most ancient Galaxy. \citep{belokurov2022} investigated the emergence of ordered circular motion through the study of tangential velocities in \textit{Aurora} stars as a function of metallicity.
 This showed a rapid rise in the range $-1.3<\rm{[Fe/H]}<-0.9$ \citep[e.g.][]{belokurov2022}, supporting arguments for a rapid disc formation over a period of $\sim2\,\rm{Gyr}$.
 Subsequent studies have corroborated these findings with a few minor variations \citep{chandra2024, viswanathan2024}.
 This topic is of special interest, as it relates to the growing detections of rotating disc galaxies at high redshifts.
 However, these works rely on metallicity as a proxy for stellar age, which is known to be unreliable because the MW stellar disc and halo (comprised of accreted dwarf galaxies) inherently evolve on different enrichment timescales.